Vision of Professional Office Buildings in a Virtual Organization World

 I can now imagine some people here and abroad, including those from the military and intelligence community, snickering about how naive this concept is in the age of bunker buster bombs and DARPA's (Defense Advanced Research Projects Agency) Transparent Earth initiative :: http://www.wired.com/dangerroom/2009/05/darpas-simple-plan-to-track-targets-everywhere/ :: which involves the creation of real-time, 3-D maps that can display all properties of the earth deep down to about 5 kilometers (3.1 miles).
 However, there are plenty of solutions to that sort of current and future technology, the context of which falls outside the scope of this discussion.

 Therefore, in the new Virtual Organization World, when designing and constructing new office buildings directly related to critical civilian infrastructures, businesses and local communities-not governments-around the world will require that they be located in underground facilities that are able to withstand any sort of natural or man-made disasters.
-As an added precaution, the rules of war will be revamped so that nation states will be explicitely and expressly forbidden from attacking and destroying another nation's critical civilian infrastructure, regardless of whether or not that critical infrastructure has dual military-civilian use capability or can be classified as an enemy command center.
+As an added precaution, the rules of war will be revamped so that nation states will be explicitly and expressly forbidden from attacking and destroying another nation's critical civilian infrastructure, regardless as to whether or not that critical infrastructure has dual military-civilian use capability or can be classified as an enemy command center.

 With respect to existing above ground infrastructures, a huge amount of effort will be undertaken in order to retrofit these facilities as best can be in an exposed environment - resulting in a massive amount of economic activity.